sparrow001/schoolsite/docs/README.md

 Welcome to the School Site!
 Your solution to the fun you need during education.

-## Features
-Log in, and view any video you want with the link!

-Games:
-  1. We currently have FNAF 1,2,3, and 4 available.
-Any game requests WILL BE DONE assuming its not crazy. (like full minecraft isn't happening, sorry)

-Ability to instantly erase any evidence of existence when pressing a keyboard shortcut, or when leaving the website.

 ## Use
 ### UI
 Sign up for an account/Sign in